ericyoc/hnn_attack_three_diff_defense_choices_poc/README.md

 | CW + PGD         | 100.0%           | 89.0%           | 100.0%             |

+## Importance of Adversarial Defense
+Adversarial attacks pose a significant challenge to the reliability and trustworthiness of machine learning models.
+In real-world applications, the consequences of a model being deceived by adversarial examples can be severe.
+For example:

+- In autonomous vehicles, an adversarial attack could cause the vehicle to misinterpret traffic signs or obstacles, leading to accidents.
+- In medical diagnosis, an adversarial attack could manipulate medical images, causing misdiagnosis and incorrect treatment decisions.
+- In cybersecurity, adversarial attacks could bypass security systems that rely on machine learning, allowing malicious activities to go undetected.

+Therefore, it is crucial to develop and incorporate effective defense mechanisms into machine learning models.
+By making models more robust and resilient against adversarial attacks, we can increase their reliability and trustworthiness, enabling their safe and successful deployment in critical applications.

+This project aims to contribute to the field of adversarial defense by exploring various techniques and providing an implementation of a defended Hybrid Neural Network.
+By combining classical and quantum computing approaches and incorporating defenses such as input transformation, adversarial training, and randomization, this project seeks to enhance the robustness of machine learning models against adversarial attacks.

 ## An Adversarial Attack Threat
 Adversarial attacks pose a significant threat to machine learning models, particularly in critical applications such as autonomous vehicles, medical diagnosis, and cybersecurity.
 These attacks involve crafting malicious inputs that can deceive a model into making incorrect predictions, potentially leading to severe consequences.
 Therefore, it is crucial to incorporate defenses into models to make them more robust and resilient against adversarial attacks.